 These influencing factors around the product or vision deal primarily with questions such as:

-To avoid the mistake of not thinking about the influence of the above-mentioned factors on the sales strategy (and vice versa), or not thinking about them sufficiently or too late, it helps to set the (preliminary) product idea as a checkpoint for the start of considerations on a high-level sales strategy.
+To avoid the mistake of disregarding the influence of the above-mentioned factors on the sales strategy (and vice versa), or not considering them sufficiently or too late, the (preliminary) product idea should be set as a checkpoint before considerations for a high-level sales strategy start.

-Customer- and user-centricity is the core of any functioning business model.
-However, it is not enough to define personas in this early phase and thus conclude the question of the target group.
+Customer and user focus are at the core of any functioning business model.
+However, defining personas in this early phase and thus drawing full conclusions about the target group is not enough.
 The first step is to find out which target groups are addressed by the innovation, product or service.
 Are there different target groups that have certain dependencies?
-For example: A platform with a two-sided market: there is no demand without suppliers and vice versa.
+Let us consider the example of a platform with a two-sided market: There is no demand without suppliers and vice versa.
 Closely related to this is the question of how the USP differs depending on the target group.

-Not to be neglected is also the question of who makes the buying decision.
-Are the users or customers also the decision-makers or are these different people?
+Who makes the buying decision is another important question to take into account.
+Are the users or customers also the decision-makers, or are these different people?
 Especially in the B2B sector, these two positions differ.
-This often implies - especially for sales - that two groups have to be addressed and convinced differently as theys have different pain points.
-In addition, decision cycles for B2B segments may be longer than in the B2C sector, where the users are usually also the ones who make the purchase decision.
+This often implies – especially for sales – that two groups have to be addressed and convinced differently as they have different pain points.
+In addition, decision cycles for B2B segments may be longer than in the B2C sector, where users are usually also the ones making the purchase decision.

 One question that is often underestimated or forgotten in this early phase is how to reach the target groups.
-An overview of the available channels - i.e. social channels, private and professional networks, existing business relationships with target companies, internal CRMs, sales contacts - helps to identify sales opportunities, potential market tests, as well as revenue potentials and models.
-It is not a question of defining the target group one hundred percent correctly and determining which channel works best.
-On the one hand it is important to make assumptions and hypotheses and on the other hand to create a basic understanding of who the target groups and markets are and how they can be reached.
+An overview of the available channels – i.e. social channels, private and professional networks, existing business relationships with target companies, internal CRMs, sales contacts – helps to identify sales opportunities, potential market tests, as well as revenue potentials and models.
+Neither the target group has to be defined in its entirety, nor the one channel that works best has to be determined.
+Rather, it is important to make assumptions and hypotheses on the one hand, and on the other hand to attain a basic understanding of who the target groups and markets are and how they can be reached.

-After the strategic consideration of the four main sales fields of influence, the learnings and take-aways from a sales perspective are broken down and noted.
-These learnings are to have an influence in subsequent phases and are to be continuously evaluated and reviewed.
+After the strategic consideration of the four most influential sales fields, the learnings and take-aways from a sales perspective should be broken down and made a note of.
+These learnings should have an influence on subsequent phases and are to be continuously evaluated and reviewed.

-These early high-level considerations help to set the course for later sales success factors and flow into every further project phase.
+These early high-level considerations help to set the course for later sales success factors and affect every project phase further down the line.